 The Storage Tank Section regulates and enforces the storage of hazardous materials in above ground storage tanks (greater than 550 gallons) and in underground storage tanks (greater than 110 gallons).
 Tanks of smaller volumes are regulated under hazardous material regulations.

 The Tree Preservation Section regulates and enforces the licensing of tree removal and tree relocation.
 A license is required for the removal or relocation of trees, except for nuisance trees.

-The Waste Regulation Section is responsible for administering the licensing and compliance for all solid waste management facilities, waste transporters, borrow pit reclamation areas, and hazardous material transfer stations within Broward County as required under county and state regulations; Conducting inspections at all licensed facilities to ensure compliance with environmental regulations; Administering the state delegated solid waste licensing and compliance program.
+The Waste Regulation Section licenses and inspects solid waste management facilities, waste transporters, borrow pit reclamation areas, and hazardous material transfer stations within Broward County.

 The Water & Wetlands program regulates and licenses surface water management systems, domestic & non-domestic wastewater discharge systems, wetlands, dredging projects, and docks/seawalls.